scramjetorg/scramjet/docs/data-stream.md

 ### dataStream.pipe(to, options) ⇒ <code>Writable</code>
 Override of node.js Readable pipe.

-Except for calling overriden method it proxies errors to piped stream.
+Except for calling overridden method it proxies errors to piped stream.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: <code>Writable</code> - the `to` stream